Q: I just had never heard the word Anusthan (in this life) before. The concept appeals to me greatly in a

 Q: What is the purpose of this Anusthan?

-This practice is dedicated to Peace within us and Peace on Earth with a sense of Balance for all humanity.
-As we access the quantum fields of pure potential, we are able to use the frequencies of Peace and Wellbeing to establish a new foundation for life on Earth.
+This practice is dedicated to the field of the expansive illumined Light within us and on Earth with a sense of Clarity and Peace for all humanity.
+As we access the quantum fields of pure potential, we are able to use the frequencies of Divine Light and Wellbeing to establish a new foundation for life on Earth.
 During this group practice we are strengthening our radiation of those powerful spiritual attributes, through our bodies and into the world.

 Archangel Gabriel has said that “when one brings the transformational power of Light into their being every day, they become both radiant and magnetic.”